CraftedRllRl/FurrHats/README.md

-# FurrHats
+# How to Furry in Novetus!
-You can now be a furry in Novetus!!!!!!!!
+1. :D